Zing Frequently Asked Questions

 Q. What comes in the box?

-A. Zing cutting machine, Make The Cut CD with Activation Pin, 1 cutting mat, 1 Zing blade holder, 1 regular materials blade, 1 thick materials blade, 1 test pen, 2 test pen inserts, power cord, USB cable, Quick Start guide.
+A. KNK Zing Air cutting machine, Make The Cut Activation Pin, 1 cutting mat, 1 Zing Air blade holder, 1 regular materials blade, 1 thick materials blade, 1 test pen, 2 test pen inserts, power cord, USB cable, Bluetooth adapter, and a Quick Start guide.

 Q. Is there a manual?

-A. The Zing/MTC User Manual will be available on-line.
-Because of on-going updates to MTC and the high cost of printing a detailed user manual, there will be no printed versions available.
-Instead, the on-line manual will be interactive, with links to videos and the ability to download, print pages you need, and search on any word.
+A. The KNK Zing Air with MTC User Manual is available on-line.
+Because of on-going updates to MTC and the high cost of printing, there is no printed version available.
+Instead, the on-line manual is interactive, with links to videos and the ability to download, print pages you need, and search on any word.

 Accessories

-Q. Is there a stand available for the Zing?
+Q. Is there a stand available for the Zing Air?

 Q. Is there a roll feed attachment/mount etc. available?

-A. A roll feed attachment will be part of the stand mentioned in the prior question.
+A. A roll feed attachment is part of the stand mentioned in the prior question.

 Q. What other mats are available?

-Q. What type of blades work with the Zing?
+Q. What type of blades work with the Zing Air?

-A. The Zing blade holder uses its own blades and other brands will not fit.
-Zing owners will, however, be able to use other brands of blade holders in the Zing, if desired.
+A. The Zing Air blade holder uses its own blades made from tungsten carbide and other brands will not fit.
+Zing Air owners can, however, use other brands of blade holders in the Zing Air, if desired.

 Q. What kinds/diameters/lengths of pens/tools fit the pen inserts?